Quotes & Notes:

 - There are broadly speaking two ways to steal from you, one is force you to pay out money that you weren’t planning on paying out.
 And the other way is to intercept money that is coming in from patients and insurance companies.

-- If you look at the basic anatomy of stealing, there is the act of stealing and then there is the act of concealment afterwards.
+- If you look at the basic anatomy of stealing, there is the act of stealing and then there is the act of concealment afterward.
 When we investigate, it is the concealment that we are generally looking for.

 - What we have to focus on instead is what we can do to increase detection?